- How to trim a string in C

 A queue is something we see often in our daily lives.
 People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order of ...

 - POSIX Threads Synchronization in C

 1.0 POSIX Threads Synchronization

 POSIX Threads provide multiple flows of execution within a process.
 The threads have their own stacks but share the global data and the heap.
 So the global variables are visible to multiple threads.
 Also, the threads need to synchronize their actions so that they jointly realize the overall objectives ...

 - POSIX Threads Programming in C

 - POSIX Semaphores in Linux

 Semaphores are used for process and thread synchronization.
 Semaphores are clubbed with message queues and shared memory under the Interprocess Communication (IPC) facilities in Unix-like systems such as Linux.
 There are two varieties of semaphores, the traditional System V semaphores and the newer POSIX semaphores.
 In this ...

 - System V Semaphores in Linux

 A semaphore is a mechanism for synchronizing processes and threads.
 Semaphore, in Unix-like systems, are provided under interprocess communication (IPC) facilities along with message queues and shared memory.
 While message queues can be used by themselves for interprocess communication, semaphores are needed for implementing shared memory based interprocess communication systems. ...

 - Semaphore Basics

 A semaphore is a signalling mechanism used to regulate access to a shared resource like a railroad track.
-A semaphore is used to signal to the driver of a train whether he can go ahead on the track or not.
-The upward position of ...
+A semaphore is used to signal to the driver of a train whether he can go ahead on the track ...